 - time: three and half days

-- map – route to south end of Little Missinaibi Lake marked in blue on the map.
+- map – route to the south end of Little Missinaibi Lake marked in blue on the map.

 There is something special about doing a river from its headwaters to the very end.
 It was the forty-five kilometer upper part of it that flows from its headwaters in Mackey Lake into Lookout Bay from the south that piqued our curiosity.
 It would certainly simplify our trip.

 Coming into Little Missinaibi Lake from the south would eliminate the need to travel its length from north to south to see the various rock painting sites and then paddle all the way back north – as is the case with the first three options outlined.
-With the VIA stop at Missanabie as our end point it would also mean we would not need to duplicate the return paddle of Options #1 and #2.
+With the VIA stop at Missanabie as our end point, it would also mean we would not need to duplicate the return paddle of Options #1 and #2.

 The only problem was there was no information out there on the upper section of the river from its headwaters to Lookout Bay.
 Reading Wilson’s mention of the upper section of the river in his guide-book had me looking for the details.
-It became clear that he what he had in mind was the section from Admiral Falls to the start of the Trump Lake Portage – i.e. the top part of the lower third of the river.
+It became clear that what he had in mind was the section from Admiral Falls to the start of the Trump Lake Portage – i.e. the top part of the lower third of the river.

 Accessing the Headwaters From Healey Bay